 “Take a Knee.
 Say the Oath”

 Since his schooling at St. Albans, Exeter, and Yale, and seven years as a homeroom teacher at St. Bernard’s, Johnson has been the school’s headmaster for 35 years.
-That reign ended abruptly on June 26.
+That reign ended abruptly on June 26 of 2020.
 Under the fig leaf of a year-long “sabbatical” and a seemingly heavily lawyered letter to the school community filled with publicly unsubstantiated innuendo, Johnson has spent the past week or so packing up his office, never to return.
 Johnson’s sudden departure has some alumni steaming.
 “The board is full of a lot of rich people that just said, ‘Fuck it.
 Sue us.
 We’re going to rip the Band-Aid,’” says another Old Boy.
 “They’ve operated in bad faith the whole time.”

 All this was happening amid the coronavirus pandemic, forcing students and teachers at the school to carry on with a semblance of normalcy, via Zoom, while parents wondered what they were getting for their $48,500 tuition.
 To make matters worse, if that’s possible, the St. Bernard’s community suffered another devastating blow when, on June 9, a second-grader died after being hit by a car while riding his bike.
 The consensus seems to be that the sudden defenestration of Johnson—on top of the coronavirus and the grieving—was all too much, all too stupid, and all too self-inflicted.